EdJoPaTo/grammy-inline-menu/README.md

 submenuTemplate.interact('Text', 'unique', {
 	do: async ctx => {
 		console.log('Take a look at ctx.match.
-It contains the chosen city', ctx.match) await ctx.answerCbQuery('You hit a button in a submenu') return false
+It contains the chosen city', ctx.match) await ctx.answerCallbackQuery('You hit a button in a submenu') return false
 	}
 })